emirdemirel/ASA_ICASSP2021/README.md

 This pipeline was designed for retrieving word alignments from long music recordings using low computational resources.
 There is no limit for the length of the input music recording.

+***IMPORTANT NOTICE***: You need a pretrained acoustic model and an ivector model to run the alignment scripts below.
+To train your own Kaldi lyrics transcriber, please refer to ```https://github.com/emirdemirel/ALTA/blob/master/run_mstrenet.sh```.

 * Set variables:
 ```
 wavpath='full-path-to-audio'        # i.e. /home/emir/ALTA/LyricsTranscription/wav/Bohemian_Rhapsody.mp3